DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 AUTONOMOUS APs

-- AUTONOMOUS APs are self-contained SYSTEMS that do NOT RELY on a WLC
+- Autonomous APs are self-contained systems that do not rely on a WLC
-- AUTONOMOUS APs are configured individually
+- Autonomous APs are configured individually
     - Can be configured by CONSOLE cable (CLI)
     - Can be configured by TELNET (CLI)
     - Can be configured by HTTP / HTTPS Web connection (GUI)
-    - An IP ADDRESS for REMOTE MANAGEMENT should be configured
+    - An IP ADDRESS for REMOTE management should be configured
     - The RF PARAMETERS must be manually configured (Transmit Power, Channel, etc)
     - SECURITY POLICIES are handled individually by each AP
     - QoS RULES etc. are configured individually by each AP

-- There is NO CENTRAL MONITORING or MANAGEMENT of APs
+- There is NO CENTRAL MONITORING or management of APs

 ![image](https://github.com/psaumur/CCNA/assets/106411237/57faecbb-36a6-424d-b019-52994a5740db)

-- AUTONOMOUS APs connect to the WIRED NETWORK with a TRUNK link
+- Autonomous APs connect to the WIRED network with a trunk link
-- DATA traffic from wireless CLIENTS have a very direct PATH to the WIRED NETWORK or to other wireless CLIENTS associated with the same AP
+- Data traffic from wireless clients have a very direct PATH to the WIRED network or to other wireless clients associated with the same AP
-- Each VLAN has to STRETCH across the entire NETWORK.
-This is considered BAD practice
+- Each VLAN has to STRETCH across the entire network.
+This is considered bad practice
     - Large Broadcast Domains
     - Spanning Tree will disable links
-    - Adding / Deleting VLANs is VERY labor-intensive
+    - Adding / Deleting VLANs is very labor-intensive
-- AUTONOMOUS APs can be used in SMALL NETWORKS but they are not viable in MEDIUM to LARGE NETWORKS
+- Autonomous APs can be used in small networks but they are not viable in medium to large networks
-    - LARGE NETWORKS can have thousands of APs
+    - Large networks can have thousands of APs

-- AUTONOMOUS APs can also function in the modes covered in the previous video:
+- Autonomous APs can also function in the modes covered in the previous video:
     - REPEATER
     - OUTDOOR BRIDGE
     - WORKGROUP BRIDGE